 Auditing Single MPhil PHS Modules

-Cambridge University staff and students may apply to audit individual MPhil PHS modules.
-Auditing a module will be free for Cambridge students, but there will be a fee for Cambridge staff (1/12 course fee, £1013 in 2021/22).
+Cambridge University staff and students may apply to attend individual MPhil PHS modules.
+Auditing a module (i.e. fully participating, but not for credit) will be free for Cambridge students, but there will be a fee for Cambridge staff (1/12 course fee, which works out as £1013 in 2021/22).
 People not affiliated to the university are not allowed to audit modules, except by prior arrangement with their institution.

 Acceptance onto a module depends on a number of conditions: